kuzzleio/documentation-old/src/elasticsearch-cookbook/basic-queries/index.md

 we recommend you to read the
 [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/analysis-analyzers.html).

-It results in a set of documents where a score is applied.
+It returns a set of documents that includes a score.

 ```bash
 #!/bin/bash